Digest Writer: Reception

 Umera Ahmad was a renowned author at the time and her name was big enough to attract a large audience; she wrote the screenplay.
 The serial received generally positive reviews and continues to maintain its position in the top ten of Pakistani serials.

 Its first episode received a TRP of 4.1, and in its fourth episode the drama gained 5 TRPs.
 By the fifth episode, however, the ratings dropped to 3.9, nevertheless a high TRP and a stable position.
 The ratings picked up again and gained more positive reviews as viewers tuned in.
 The show managed to come first in the top ten at one time.
 The team was praised for their wonderful acting, directing, and story-writing.
 The show was immensely popular due to its strong cast and relatable storyline.
 Its first episode ratings were an exceptional achievement, but the show lagged behind by with the emergence of Sadqay Tumhare on the same channel, albeit shown on a different day and in a different time-slot.
-Although Sadqay Tumhare began with a higher TRP, this later dropped drastically whereas Digest Writer managed to keep its consistent.
-Overall the drama was a mega hit for Hum TV in 2014–2015.The show was very popular in the United Kingdom usually being the most watched show on Hum TV and several times 'most watched' of all the channels.
-According to exclusive data obtained by BizAsia, the 22nd Episode pulled in 116,300 viewers – peaking at 160,700 viewers.
+Although Sadqay Tumhare began with a higher TRP, this later dropped drastically whereas Digest Writer managed to keep it consistent.
+Overall the drama was a mega hit for Hum TV in 2014–2015.
+The show was very popular in the United Kingdom usually being the most watched show on Hum TV and several times 'most watched' of all the channels.
+According to exclusive data obtained by BizAsia, the 22nd episode pulled in 116,300 viewers – peaking at 160,700 viewers.